XNOR gate

-The XNOR gate (sometimes ENOR, EXNOR or NXOR and pronounced as Exclusive NOR.
-Alternatively XAND, pronounced Exclusive AND) is a digital logic gate whose function is the logical complement of the Exclusive OR (XOR) gate.
+The XNOR gate (sometimes ENOR, EXNOR, NXOR, XAND and pronounced as exclusive NOR) is a digital logic gate whose function is the logical complement of the exclusive OR (XOR) gate.
 It is equivalent to the logical connective ($\leftrightarrow$) from mathematical logic, also known as the material biconditional.
 The two-input version implements logical equality, behaving according to the truth table to the right, and hence the gate is sometimes called an "equivalence gate".
 A high output (1) results if both of the inputs to the gate are the same.
 If one but not both inputs are high (1), a low output (0) results.

 The algebraic notation used to represent the XNOR operation is $S = A \odot B$.
 The algebraic expressions $(A + \overline{B}) \cdot (\overline{A} + B)$ and $A \cdot B + \overline A \cdot \overline B$ both represent the XNOR gate with inputs A and B.

 Symbols

 There are two symbols for XNOR gates: one with distinctive shape and one with rectangular shape and label.
 Both symbols for the XNOR gate are that of the XOR gate with an added inversion bubble.